Action Collaborative on Preventing Sexual Harassment in Higher Education

 UCSB has two Case Management Teams: one for cases with student respondents and another for cases with employee respondents.
 The CMTs use a multi-disciplinary and collaborative approach to review all current Title IX cases.
 This is to ensure that the campus’ response is trauma-informed, effective, timely, coordinated among all points of contact for both complainants and respondents, and adherent to all federal, state, and policy guidelines.
 The CMTs are also charged with reviewing trends identified through collected metrics, identifying areas of concern for the campus population, and identifying and implementing necessary actions to address those areas of concern.
 CMT membership consists of representatives from campus departments with a direct role in the Title IX process.

 The CCRT is responsible for a collaborative campus approach to preventing and addressing sexual violence.
 The CCRT meets quarterly and is made up of key campus and community stakeholders working to address Title IX issues at UCSB and the community as a whole.
 The CCRT serves in an advisory capacity to campus leadership and community members about best practices in policies, education, prevention, and response to sexual violence.

-Sponsor Compliance Group
+Sponsor Compliance Response Committee

 In February 2019, both the NSF and NIH released statements addressing the issues of sexual violence and sexual harassment in science and academia.
 The NSF issued an updated sexual harassment policy that included new requirements for applicant institutions’ reporting and response procedures; while the NIH announced the formation of their Working Group of the Advisory Council to the Director (ACD) on Changing the Culture to End Sexual Harassment.
 In response to these movements, a committee was formed at UCSB to ensure our University’s academic and research offices maintain compliance.